fedehub/ExperimentalRoboticsAssignment3/README.md

 Most of them have been already discussed in the Software architecture’s section.

-The project implements the robot behaviour so that it can keep roaming around, looking for clues.
+The project implements the robot behaviour so that it can keep roaming around, looking for Aruco Markers inside the environmeent.
 This serves for solving the case.

 Indeed, while it navigates through the environment it tries to combine them in order to find a solution.
 This is where the reasoning & AI module, represented by the [cluedo_kb.py][20], comes imto play